 As I said, you can use a bullet journal, a printable or even an app if you’d like to do your habit tracking digitally.

-- learn a new skill – you can do this online or offline, I’m currently working on this writing class by Malcolm Gladwell
+3. Learning a new skill.
+We’re never too old to learn something new!
+You can do this online or offline, I’m currently working on this writing class by Malcolm Gladwell.

 View this post on Instagram

 6. 10,000 steps.
 Or whatever number of steps you want to achieve each day!
 I strive for 10,000 daily steps, because I know that’s the rough number that helps me stay healthy, clear my mind and keep a healthy weight.

 7. Hydration.
 Most people say to drink 8 glasses of water a day, I find that I need a little more and I go by feeling, but tracking helps a lot.

 8. Hours of sleep.
 Think you’re not getting enough sleep or are sleeping too much?
 Time to face reality.
 Track how many hours you slept each night.
 Instead of a checkmark, write down the number of hours you slept that night!